-The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
-No access was gained into the sub-floor areas.
-Those parts of the property concealed behind fitted units and sanitary fittings were not viewed.
-No proper access was gained into the roof voids.
+The property was occupied at the time of the survey, and the inspection was restricted by fitted floor coverings in all rooms together with furniture and stored articles.
+Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
+No access was gained into the sub floor areas.
+The roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
+The external parts of the building were viewed from ground level only.

 With properties of this type and age various parts of the structure, such as joists and lintels, are in direct contact with the main external walls, but are hidden from view behind wall linings etc and cannot be seen.
 Those areas which were not inspected cannot be reported as being free from defect, and any comments regarding the condition of the property must be read in this context.